-• Students requesting transfer credit may be

-- Once evaluation of the course(s) is complete, Delaware Tech will post all transferred courses to the student's Delaware Tech academic history/transcript. - Notification of accepted and/or declined courses will be sent to students via the Delaware Tech email system. - Students may inquire with the appropriate department chairperson about declined transfer courses. - Transfer credits may not be applied toward the residency requirements of the College. - Students may check with their department chairperson regarding time limits and applicability of transfer courses to program admission and completion.
-Departmentally established time limits for transfer of courses will be available to students on the Delaware Tech web page. - Transfer credits for developmental courses will be accepted if the Delaware Tech department chairperson responsible for the developmental courses(s) approves the transfer course as equivalent to the Delaware Tech course(s).
-Transfer credit for a developmental course exempts relevant portions of the Accuplacer test. - Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S. Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Composition (ENG 121), and for Critical Reading and Thinking (RDG 120).
+- Students requesting transfer credit may be required to provide supporting materials such as the course description(s) from the institution's catalog and/or course syllabus (syllabi) to complete the transcript evaluation. - Once evaluation of the course(s) is complete, Delaware Tech will post all transferred courses to the student's Delaware Tech academic history/transcript. - Notification of accepted and/or declined courses will be sent to students via the Delaware Tech email system. - Students may inquire with the appropriate department chairperson about declined transfer courses. - Transfer credits may not be applied toward the residency requirements of the College. - Students may check with their department chairperson regarding time limits and applicability of transfer courses to program admission and completion.
+Information is also available in program admission documents and in program web pages. - Transfer credits for developmental courses will be accepted if the Delaware Tech department chairperson responsible for the developmental courses(s) approves the transfer course as equivalent to the Delaware Tech course(s).
+Transfer credit for a developmental course exempts relevant portions of the Accuplacer test. - Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S. Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Critical Thinking and Academic Writing (ENG101) and Composition and Research (ENG102).